 “More Love than Water” said Gary Sapone, a beloved fellow Kerrvert who lives in Houston.
 “More Love than Water” became the rallying cry for the Austin to Houston - Harvey Relief Group headed by Hondo Crouch and joined by thousands on Facebook, including Gary, me, and many of the real people in my novels.
 Yes, Hondo - the hero in my newest novel - is a hero in real life too.
 Hondo, Gary, and the others need more hands and more donations to help ordinary people devastated by Hurricane Harvey.
 Their needs are far more important right now than mine.
 Please go to http://icreateforiam.omb10.com/hurricanerelief Then join the group and follow them on Facebook https://www.facebook.com/groups/114024145969417/ Thanks for sharing more Love than Water!

 Today, I’m celebrating the solar eclipse!
 The Great American Solar Eclipse Star Party has taken precedence over my new light-hearted murder mystery: “Murder at the Music Festival”.
 There will be plenty of time tomorrow to format and submit my manuscript.
-Then I’ll be busy for a while with all the things other than writing which must be done: PR and promotion, updating my website and adding new covers to “Deep in the Heart of Texas” and “Hot in the Heart of Texas” so they match “Deep in the Heart of Texas”.
+Then I’ll be busy for a while with all the things other than writing which must be done: PR and promotion, updating my website and adding new covers to “Deep in the Heart of Texas” and “Hot in the Heart of Texas” so they match “Safe in the Heart of Texas”.
 Meanwhile, in the back of my mind, I’m starting to work on “Christmas in the Heart of Texas 2017”.
 But today, I’m celebrating a dramatic interaction between the sun and the moon.
 Let there be Light!